 Acknowledgements.
 It is a pleasure to thank D. Yakir for the precipitation records from Jerusalem, A. Zukerman for digitizing the tree rings graphs, and many colleagues for useful discussions.
-Among the latter, G. Duane, A. Groth, J. Kurths and J.J.
-Tribbia played a role in familiarizing us with the literature on synchronization of chaotic oscillators.
-This work was supported by U.S. Department of Energy grant DE-FG02-07ER64439 from its Climate Change Prediction Program, and by the European Commission's No. 12975 (NEST) project "Extreme Events: Causes and Consequences (E2-C2)."
+Among the latter, G. Duane, A. Groth, J. Kurths and J. J. Tribbia played a significant role in familiarizing us with the literature on synchronization of chaotic oscillators.
+We thank two anonymous reviewers for insightful and constructive comments.
+This work was supported by U.S. Department of Energy grants DE-FG02-07ER64429 and DE-FG02-07ER64439 from its Climate Modeling Programs, and by the European Commission's No. 12975 (NEST) project "Extreme Events: Causes and Consequences (E2-C2)."